[DAY#8 PyATS Series] Parsing show version on Cisco/Arista/Paloalto/Fortigate Using pyATS [Python for Network Engineer]

 Yes, Genie supports other platforms via community parsers or custom Python logic.
 It natively supports Cisco platforms, while PAN-OS and FortiOS need either regex or custom parser extensions.

 Q2.
-What happens if a device doesn’t support show version
+What happens if a device doesn’t support show version?

-The script will catch exceptions and return an error message like command not recognized
+The script will catch exceptions and return an error message like command not recognized or parser not available, helping you to identify unsupported cases.

 Q3.
 How to extend this to export results into a CSV or Excel?

-after parsing to export structured data.
+You can use pandas.DataFrame.from_dict(results).to_csv("output.csv") after parsing to export structured data.

 Q4.
 Can this be integrated into CI/CD pipelines?